 Gut bacteria need fibre to flourish, therefore the more fruit and vegetables you consume the higher.
 Peas are filled with soluble and insoluble fibre to assist keep your system in balance.
 You can add peas to stir-fries, soups, or salads.

 These sprouts are not only a good staple, but they also contain some fibres which are liked by good bacteria and sulfur compounds that help combat bacteria like H pylori.
 Stir-fry with garlic and bacon for delicious entremets.

 One of nature’s handiest and healthiest snacks, bananas are filled with the type of fibre that good bacteria enjoy.
 They also contain healthy minerals which are for good gut health.

 13. Fermented Coffee

 Coffee could sometimes get a bad rap, but many nutrition and sports experts recommend it.
 Studies have shown that drinking coffee can improve athletic performance, particularly for endurance sports so you should drink it before your workouts for energy.
 Unfortunately coffee can often cause digestive issues.
 If that is the case for you consider fermented coffee, a relative innovation to hit health food stores.

-Mangos help in keeping the good bacteria in your gut alive.
+Mangoes help in keeping the good bacteria in your gut alive.
 So, you can add mangoes to your smoothies.
 According to recent studies incorporating a mango a day into your diet could improve your gut health, while helping reduce body fat and controlling blood sugar.
 Better yet because the fruit has such a fantastic nutritional profile according to many researchers’ mangos contain many nutrients and other bioactive compounds that can provide various health benefits aside from what was investigated.